 Set the storage class to rook-cephfs

-in the pvc spec to use this feature.
+in the PVC spec to use this feature.

 apiVersion: v1